 What is the difference between a nutritionist and dietitian?

-In my work as a practising dietician at Nutri Activania, I often explain that a dietitian, sometimes called a registered dietitian (RD) or registered dietitian-nutritionist (RDN), is a regulated healthcare professional with specific training in nutrition and dietetics and medical nutrition therapy and often works alongside doctors, nurses, and other healthcare staff.
+In my work as a practising Dietitian at Nutri Activania, I often explain that a dietitian, sometimes called a registered dietitian (RD) or registered dietitian-nutritionist (RDN), is a regulated healthcare professional with specific training in nutrition and dietetics and medical nutrition therapy and often works alongside doctors, nurses, and other healthcare staff.

 According to widely recognised sources, to become a dietitian, one typically must earn a bachelor’s degree (and sometimes a master’s), complete supervised practice (internship) hours, pass a national registration exam, and in many places also hold a licence or credential.